Agent Deployment in Special Environments

 1

-Add the configuration:
+Add configuration:

 vtap-group-id-request: g-xxxxx